-The author of 25+ published books, Raymond Benson is the author of the acclaimed "Black Stiletto" series that began with THE BLACK STILETTO in 2011 and THE BLACK STILETTO: BLACK & WHITE in 2012.
+The author of 30+ published books, Raymond Benson is the author of the acclaimed "Black Stiletto" series that began with THE BLACK STILETTO in 2011 and continued with THE BLACK STILETTO: BLACK & WHITE (2012), THE BLACK STILETTO: STARS & STRIPES (2013), and THE BLACK STILETTO: SECRETS & LIES (2014).
 He is mostly known for being commissioned by the James Bond literary copyright holders between 1996-2002 to take over writing the 007 novels.
 In total he penned and published worldwide six original 007 novels, three film novelizations, and three short stories.
 An anthology of his 007 work, THE UNION TRILOGY, was published in the fall of 2008, and a second anthology, CHOICE OF WEAPONS, appeared summer 2010.
 His book THE JAMES BOND BEDSIDE COMPANION, an encyclopedic work on the 007 phenomenon, was first published in 1984 and was nominated for an Edgar Allan Poe Award by Mystery Writers of America for Best Biographical/Critical Work.

 In the late 1980s and first half of the 90s, Raymond worked as a computer game designer for various companies.
 For his work in this field he is the recipient of the Newsweek Editors' Choice Award, the Parents Choice Award for Excellence, and two Digital Hollywood Awards.
 Raymond also spent over a decade in New York City, directing numerous stage productions off-off-Broadway and composing music for many other shows.
 Raymond has taught courses in film genres and history at New York’s New School for Social Research, Harper College in Palatine, Illinois, College of DuPage in Glen Ellyn, Illinois, and currently presents Film Studies lectures with Daily Herald movie critic Dann Gire.
 Raymond has been honored in Naoshima, Japan, with the erection of a permanent museum dedicated to one of his novels (see article), and he is also an Ambassador for Japan’s Kagawa Prefecture.
 Raymond is an active member of International Thriller Writers Inc., Mystery Writers of America, the International Association of Media Tie-In Writers, a full member of ASCAP, and served on the Board of Directors of The Ian Fleming Foundation for sixteen years.
 He is based in the Chicago area.